primeosu/apg_challenge/README.md

 * Chartkick Ruby Gem (for column chart)

 ## How to use this app:
-1. CSV files should only include the following columns: md5, classificationname,  classificationtype, size, filetype (**column header must be formatted in this manner, all lowercase** see "winisha.csv" as an example)
+1. CSV files should only include the following columns: md5, classificationname,  classificationtype, size, filetype (**column header must be formatted in this manner, all lowercase**) See "winisha.csv" as an example.
-2. Select "Choose File" to import file from your PC
+2. Select "Choose File" to import file from your PC.
-3. Select "Import", data will be parsed and displayed in the table
+3. Select "Import", data will be parsed and displayed in the table.
 4. Note: upon import the column chart will update with the total amount of each classification type.